joseraf86/market_forces/README.md

 #### Leveling facilities up

-Players may upgrade thir facilities leveling them up.
+Players may upgrade their facilities leveling them up.

 * An upgraded facility increases its producing resource **production rate**
 * An upgraded facility increses its energetic resource **comsuption rate**
-* An upgraded facility increses its maintenance resource input
+* An upgraded facility increses its maintenance resource requirement
 * Facilities start off at level 1
 * All facilities may incresed their levels sequentially: 1,2,3...
-* Leveling facilities up do have a an incresing cost
+* Leveling facilities up do have a an increasing cost
-* Maintenance facility cost and level-up cost must be the same regular resource type
+* Maintenance facility level-up cost must match regular resource maintenance
-* Players may choose which level they want their facility production level
+* Players may choose their facility production level
-* Facilities can be downgraded so that players can get the maintenance resource back invested
+* Facilities can be downgraded so that players can get its maintenance resource investement back to their **treasury**
-* In order to upgraded/downgrade a facility operation production process must be stopped
+* In order to upgraded/downgrade a level the facility production process must not being performed

-*
+### Trading

+Trading is one of the main aspect of the game.
+Trading takes place between any two players.
+In roder to do so a player must offer some resource in exchange of another resource.
+Just one type of resource can be traded in one transaction and they must be different.
+Players are completely free to agree the exchange rate.
+Players should always give something for something back.
+Players can't give away resources.
+Both players must agree before the transaction takes place.
+Transaction information will be publicly available so that other players can have a reference of the accepted exchange rate.

-### Currency Exchange
+#### Currency Exchange

+### Food for thought

+* What will motivate users to gather resources and level up facilities?
+* What's the game main goal: Sacale up in some sort of ladder.
+Complete collections (cards, creatures, treasures).
+Get the highest score, show off with fancy decorations or awards)
+* Will it "blend"?: be entertaining and "catchy": a Proof of Concept prototype must be built first.
+* What will players make them play again the game (notification mechanism, expiring times, logins instant rewards)
+* Overall game purpose, what will player will get from it?
+* Does it provide some sort of gamers feedback?
+* How the app can be sustainable?
+Monetization (Ads, in-game currency, accelration/power-ups, hybrid startegy?)

 ---